aws-samples/awesome-protein-analysis-on-aws/readme.md

 Knowing the physical structure of proteins is an important part of both small molecule and biologics drug R&D. Machine learning algorithms like DeepMind’s AlphaFold can significantly reduce the cost and time required to generate usable protein structures.
 These high-profile projects have inspired increased development of AI-driven workflows for protein structure prediction, de novo protein design, and protein-ligand interaction analysis.
 AWS pharmaceutical and life science customers believe that these in silico tools can help reduce the cost and time required to bring new therapeutics to market.

-AWS technical teams have developed solutions to common proteomics problems.
+AWS technical teams have developed solutions to common protein analysis problems.
 These use a variety of services to best fit the needs of our customers.

 ---